Ripon

 What and Why

 An absolute delight to the eye and camera, the Studley Royal Park is a huge beautiful park of green, water and a Cistercian (Latin: Cisterciensis) abbey ruin.
 It is located in Ripon and offers an enjoyable day of picnic and outing.
-The abbey ruins go as far as the 12th century CE while the park is largely built during the 18th century CE.
+The abbey ruins go as far as the 12th century while the park is largely built during the 18th century.
 The park had profound influence for future parks as it paved the way for the popularisation of the concept of English gardens.

 Toponymy